Quitzelcoat/Odling/README.md

         On the friends page only show suggestions and for 2 and 3 show it on the profile page.
         Show the suggestions tab with randomly choosing 5 users max on the dashboard right side.
         For now don’t show the follow btn.

+    Now Let's go back to the posts show part.
+        User can like posts.
+        When user clicks on the comment of feed or user profile it takes the user to that post where the user can comment.
+        User can open up each post where it'll show the post and down user can comment on the post.
+        User can edit the posts only the ones user created themselves.
+        User can delete their own posts.

     ALso create a notification page.
 And on the left side create the btn to access.
         Inside the notification page when we click it should show friend request from other users with a deny and accept btns.